kurusmyron/login-page/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Requirements

+Complete a simple login form for this app.

+1. Hardwire "login.routes.ts" to the feature module "LoginModule";
+2. Lazy load "LoginModule" in the main app;
+3. Create a "login.service" with method "login".
+4. Call the "login" method and pass a username and password when the form is submitted.
+You can use template driven forms.
+You can use "https://jsonplaceholder.typicode.com/todos/1" to mock a login request.
+5. Add validation to the login form.
+Check if a user's password and name are not empty, and if they are, display an error message.
+6. If the login process is successful, console.log the response that has come from the server.
+7. Center the login form using flexbox (horizontally and vertically)

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.